chicago29094/bad-tendencies/project-worksheet.md

 # Project Overview

+### Key Project 1 Dates
+- Nov 16 - Project Approvals
+- Nov 17 - Nov 22 - :party-blob: !!Project Week!! :partygopher: We will not meet during normal class times.
+You will be meeting with your squad at the times instructed by your Squad lead.
+- Nov 23 - Project Presentations

 ## Project Schedule

 This schedule will be used to keep track of your progress throughout the week and align with our expectations.